 How difficult is the hike? | La Ciudad Perdida tour

-For a long time the city wasn’t accessible due to the insecurity and civil war in Colombia.
+For a long time the Lost City wasn’t accessible due to the insecurity and civil war in Colombia.
 Nowadays it’s one of the most popular treks of the country.
 That being said, this hike is not for everyone.
 You need to have a good physical condition, as the walks are 7 to 8 hour every day, and the humidity is intense.
 Besides that, a lot of adventure is involved, you will be crossing rivers and climb steep mountains.
 I won’t lie if I say that there are moments, that you just want to quit and go home.
 But that’s exactly what makes this trip so unique and rewarding.
-If you like hiking, adventure and history, this is a hike not to miss
+If you like hiking, adventure and history, this is a hike not to miss.

 More about Colombia

 Intererested in reading more about Colombia?
 This is an article with the most beautiful places to visit in Colombia, including the best time to visit.
 Or check out the Colombia blog page with city guides and things to do in Bogotá and Medellín.
 Tips for lovely towns such as Salento, Mompox and Villa de Leyva.
 But also the Tatacoa desert and Valle de Cocora.
 Interested in archaeology?
 Read more about the mysterious San Agustín statues.